Retail Apps: How To Calculate ROI

 Cart abandonment is a BIG problem on the mobile web, with over 85% of all mobile website carts abandoned (source).

 Retail apps can help combat this in a number of ways.
-The first is that, by simply opening an app, the consumer is already logged-in and this means no need to enter password, address or credit card data.
-This greatly reduced checkout friction, boosts conversion rates and lowers cart abandonment rates.
-Apps also typically feature mobile wallets at checkout like PayPal, MasterPass, GooglePay which further speed the checkout process.
+The first is that, by simply opening an app, the consumer is already logged in.
+This means no need to enter a password, address, or credit card data.
+This greatly reduces checkout friction, boosts conversion rates, and lowers cart abandonment rates.
+Apps also typically feature mobile wallets at checkout like PayPal, MasterPass, and GooglePay which further speed up the checkout process.

 Calculating ROI: Speed Wins

-As desktop websites become more and more clogged with features, responsive design mobile sites are slipping farther and farther behind regarding performance.
+As desktop websites become more and more clogged with features, responsive design mobile sites are slipping farther behind regarding performance.
 Even the best responsive web design mobile sites cannot hold a candle to app speed and convenience.
-Out simply, app are faster because they use on-device caching to store the data used to render the shopping experience.
-A native mobile app is literally always-on and in the device your best customers interacts with for 3+ hours/day (source).
+Put simply, apps are faster because they use on-device caching to store the data used to render the shopping experience.
+A native mobile app is literally always on and in the device.
+Your best customers interact with you for 3+ hours/day (source).

 Conclusions

-Retailers considering building an app should do so with ROI in-mind.
+Retailers considering building an app should do so with ROI in mind.
 After all, who wants to invest in a new omnichannel mobile retail experience that does not pay for itself?
 Higher conversion rates are the best metric for generating this revenue.
-That said, there are many other reasons to offer an app and personalized, deeper engagement with your best customers can payoff too.
+That said, there are many other reasons to offer an app.
+Personalized, deeper engagement with your best customers can pay off too.

 Remember, you will need 2 apps (iOS and Android) and retailers should be wary of design-heavy proposals from agencies that do not include maintaining or updating your apps, once delivered.
-Bringing app build capabilities in-house is always an option for retailers with deep pockets.
-A platform build approach should be considered by retailers who want to leverage a custom design AND an API integration into the ecommerce platform they are already are on, so data and orders flow seamlessly to/from current ecommerce operations.
+Bringing app-build capabilities in-house is always an option for retailers with deep pockets.
+Retailers who want to leverage a custom design AND an API integration into the e-commerce platform they are already on can consider a platform-build approach, so data and orders flow seamlessly to/from current e-commerce operations.

-Retail mobile native app adoption and usage is growing and smart retailers will offer a native app to drive deep, personalized engagement with their best customers AND yield a rapid return on investment via improved conversions, lower rates of cart abandonment and better/faster performance.
+Retail mobile native app adoption and usage is growing.
+Smart retailers will offer a native app to drive deep, personalized engagement with their best customers AND yield a rapid return on investment via improved conversions, lower rates of cart abandonment, and better/faster performance.
 Remember, 70% of millennials are looking for new apps and 50% of retailers surveyed have prioritized an app for 2019.

-In closing, ask yourself this: When was the last time you visited Amazon’s mobile website using a browser on your phone?
-You most-likely never have because the personalized, fast and convenient tools Amazon has added to their native app makes using the mobile site obsolete.
-The same logic should apply to retailers looking to win in 2019 and, if done right, a rapid ROI will be the result.
+In closing, ask yourself this: When did you last visit Amazon’s mobile website using a browser on your phone?
+You most likely never have.
+Why?
+It’s because the personalized, fast, and convenient tools Amazon adds to their native app make using the mobile site obsolete.
+The same logic should apply to retailers looking to win in 2019.
+If done right, a rapid ROI will be the result.

 Have more questions about developing a native app for your business or calculating ROI?
 CLICK HERE